A statement from CCS Director of Training:

 Associate Director, Director of Training

-Mission: To promote the well-being and academic success of students by providing comprehensive mental health services to the campus community and to provide a high quality, multidisciplinary mental health training program which supports this service to the OSU community.
+Mission: To promote the well-being and academic success of students by providing mental health services to the campus community and to provide a high quality, multidisciplinary mental health training program which supports this service to the OSU community.

 Vision: A center where all served feel welcomed, respected, safe, and helped.
 A center where students are assisted in reaching their full capacity to learn, love, work, connect, and give as responsible citizens of the world.